-A very similar relation is applicable also to the phase corrected signals:
+A very similar relation is also applicable to the phase corrected signals:

-The advantage of this equation over the previous one is that one can discuss the sign of the MO rotation angle by using this relation.
-We will demonstrate its importance in Appendix.~\ref{sec: appendix_actual_process}.
-For different modulation depths, this relation can be generalized into
+The advantage of this relation over the previous one is that it allows determination of the sign of the MO rotation angle.
+We will demonstrate the importance of this capacity in Appendix.~\ref{sec: appendix_actual_process}.
+For different modulation depths, this relation can be generalized as